Pecan Pie Cobbler Recipe (An Easy Crowd Pleaser)

 You can make the pie a day ahead, but it will not taste as fresh.

-You can freeze pecan pie cobbler, just make sure it cools before you wrap it in an airtight container.
-When you are ready to eat it, you can place it in the refrigerator and let it thaw for about 24 hours, and then reheat the cobbler.
+You can freeze pecan pie cobbler; just make sure it cools before you wrap it in an airtight container.
+When you are ready to eat it, place the cobbler in the refrigerator to thaw for about 24 hours, then reheat it.

 More Pecan Desserts